Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 First Glimpse of the Sea on day three of the Camino FinisterreFirst Glimpse of the Sea to the Southeast

 And walking a bit farther on, at kilometer marker 19.6, we caught our first sighting of the peninsula in the distance, the Cabo Finisterre, or Cape of Finisterre, where the lighthouse perches on the cliff.
 Although you can't see the lighthouse, we knew this was the spot of our final destination.
-Our Camino is about to take a steep downturn!
+Our Camino was about to take a steep downturn!
 The cape still looks pretty far away!
 But we felt a growing excitement being within striking distance!

 First Glimpse of Cabo Fisterra on day three of the Camino FinisterreFirst Glimpse of Cabo Fisterra in the Far Distance